Discover more from Topdown Charts

 ADDENDUM — END OF YEAR SPECIAL REPORTS

 At the end of each year I go through my charts and calls of the year that was and list what worked, what didn’t work, and my favorite charts… this is also a good window into my work and where I have got things right/wrong in the past.
+By now I’ve accumulated 6 of these reports, so truly a market cycle tested service.

 End of Year Special Reports [Best/Worst/Fav charts — basically a report card]: